fluencelabs/fRPC-Substrate/hacking_frpc.md

 Added demo to ~/localdev/fRPC-Substrate/wasm-modules/service.yaml
 ```

 The demo module is now part of the service and  `fluence build`, for example, now compiles the *demo* module as part of the project build.
-You can crete a new service with the `fluence service new` command.
-Note that the implication of creating a new service, possibly in a new project directory, that you intend to deploy that service separately from the *eth-rpc* service.
-If you want to get rid of the demo project for now, use `fluence module remove`.
+You can create a new service with the `fluence service new` command.
+Note that the implication of creating a new service, possibly in a new project directory, is that you intend to deploy that service separately from the *eth-rpc* service.
 Of course, you will need to write Aqua code to be able to interact with your new module.

+To get rid of the demo project for now, use `fluence module remove` to unlink the module from the *fluence.yaml* and *service.yaml* files; the old *rm -r <path/demo>* gets rid of the code template.

 ### Deploying A Service